Bulletninja/django-squeezemail/README.rst

 Bryan Helmig & Zapier for django-drip (https://github.com/zapier/django-drip), which this project is based off of.

 Marc Egli's Pennyblack for inspiration to use feincms in a newsletter.

+matthiask for content-blocks, feincms and many other excellent repos.

 pmclanahan's django-celery-email (https://github.com/pmclanahan/django-celery-email) for his clever chunked function with celery.